krasimir/css-steal/README.md

 # CSS steal

-> Given DOM element returns styles applied to it.
+Given DOM element returns styles applied to it and all its children.

 ## Installation